Description

 Which means for our asset as example:

-• Compared with the benchmark DIA (123 days) in the period of the last 5 years, the average days below previous high of 49 days of US Market Strategy is smaller, thus better.
+• Compared with the benchmark DIA (123 days) in the period of the last 5 years, the average time in days below previous high water mark of 49 days of US Market Strategy is smaller, thus better.

 Performance (YTD)